 - Life expectancy: 81 years

-Habitat for Humanity Netherlands
+Habitat for Humanity in Netherlands

 How Habitat for Humanity works in the Netherlands

-Disaster response projects
+- Disaster response projects

 After the Haiti earthquake in January 2010, Habitat for Humanity Netherlands secured over $ 2 million to support disaster response activities on the island, through a cooperation of Dutch aid organizations and other donors.
 Habitat for Humanity Netherlands has supported disaster response programs in more than 10 countries worldwide, totaling over $ 7 million - most recently the emergency relief and rebuilding programs in the Philippines in response to super typhoon Haiyan.

 - Building trips

 In a country where housing is not as much an issue as in many other countries, the most direct and impactful way to mobilize the Dutch for Habitats cause is by participating in a Global Village (building) trip.
 Habitat Netherlands´ Global Village program is a successful engagement program, with many corporate teams, service clubs, and special teams (CEOs, women, parent/child).
 Teams travel to one of Habitat’s projects where participants work with future homeowners and local construction workers for one week.
 A third of Habitat Netherlands´ funds is raised through the Global Village program.
 Since the start of the Global Village program in 1999, HFH Netherlands sent out approx. 250 teams and 5,000 participants, making it a substantial contributor to Habitat´s program.

 Building alongside future homeowners — an inspiration!